 We all know dogs love bacon, but in the case of the UP200 and the Midnight Run, it’s HAM they rely on – as in HAM radio operators.

-"Our main contact is at headquarters," Racine says.
-"This year we’ll share space at the YMCA with the race officials.
+“Our main contact is at the logistics headquarters,” Racine says.
+“This year we’ll be stationed at the Days Inn.
 We work shifts, and we have two radios set up, one for the UP200 and another one for the Midnight Run.
-There may be two or three people working each station at headquarters at any given time."
+There may be two or three people working each station at headquarters at any given time.”